-Why does Baby save his bad moods for me?
+Why does Baby save her bad moods for me?

-There are a couple of different reasons why you might seem to get more of Baby’s frustrating or frustrated moods than other people, and the first reason is just a question of probability – the more time you spend with Baby, the better your chances are of seeing him when he’s unhappy or feeling difficult.
+There are a couple of different reasons why you might seem to get more of Baby’s frustrating or frustrated moods than other people, and the first reason is just a question of probability – the more time you spend with Baby, the better your chances are of seeing her when she’s unhappy or feeling difficult.
 The other reason, though, is that toddlers, just like adult-sized people, tend to save their most intense feelings for the people they’re closest to.
-This might mean that you end up having to field a few more tantrums than anyone else Baby knows, but it also means that you get to see the sweetest moments, as he tries new things, figures out the ways he most likes to show affection, and explores the world around him.
+This might mean that you end up having to field a few more tantrums than anyone else Baby knows, but it also means that you get to see the sweetest moments, as she tries new things, figures out the ways she most likes to show affection, and explores the world around her.

 Why does Baby treat me and my partner differently?

 If, even among the people Baby sees the most of and loves the best, you feel like either you or your partner is getting more than a fair share of less-fun moments, that’s pretty normal, too, and it’s a phase that’s likely to pass pretty quickly.
-It’s common for toddlers to go through stages where one parent is the “favorite”, and a toddler is only affectionate to that parent, or it can be a more difficult type of favoritism where one parent is the prefered caregiver who he wants doing all of the work, from cleaning up his post-dinner mess to brushing his teeth to singing him to sleep.
+It’s common for toddlers to go through stages where one parent is the “favorite”, and a toddler is only affectionate to that parent, or it can be a more difficult type of favoritism where one parent is the prefered caregiver who she wants doing all of the work, from cleaning up her post-dinner mess to brushing her teeth to singing her to sleep.

 - T. Berry Brazelton, Joshua D. Sparrow.
 Touchpoints.
 De Capo Press.
 2006.
 Print.